fernandes-cheryl/Diwali-Sales-Data-Analysis-Project-Using-Python/README.md

 6. Identify the top 10 products categories sold

 ## Summary of Findings
-1. female buyers have higher purchases and purchasing power than their male counterpart
+1. Female buyers have higher purchases and purchasing power than their male counterpart
-2. most buyers are females in the age group of 26-35
+2. Most buyers are females in the age group of 26-35
 3. Most orders are from Uttar Pradesh, Maharashtra and Karnataka.
 Although Kerala has a higher number of orders, it is replaced by Haryana as the state with a higher amount generated.
 4. Married women have the highest purchases with the highest purchasing power
 5. Healthcare has the highest count of buyers whereas the IT sector contributes to most of the sales amount generated